 With SIBO, high fodmap foods are problematic as bacteria in the small intestine rapidly ferment upon fodmaps.
 This rapid fermentation of fodmaps in the small intestine leads to upper abdominal bloating and gas.

-The poorly absorbed short-chain carbohydrates found in fodmaps have an osmotic effect which increases water delivery into the small and large intestine.
+The poorly absorbed short-chain carbohydrates found in fodmaps have an osmotic effect, increasing water delivery into the small and large intestine.
 The combination of increased water delivery and gas production can lead to pain in people with visceral hypersensitivity.

 Working with a qualified practitioner to identify which high fodmap foods are triggers is beneficial for anyone experiencing symptoms of IBS.